 - Maternal age: the risk increases the older you get (especially for those aged 35 and above)

-- Family history: the risk increases if you have a relative with type two diabetes or a first-degree relative who has had gestational diabetes.
+- Family history: the risk increases if you have a relative with Type 2 diabetes or a first-degree relative who has had gestational diabetes.

 - A previous diagnosis of gestational diabetes or pre-diabetes.